egonzale/osm-import/README.md

 The data is available under the CC BY 4.0 license on the [Code Service](https://www.thl.fi/en/web/information-management-in-social-welfare-and-health-care/standardisation-of-data-and-requirements/code-service).

+### Permission to use the data ###

+National Institute for Heath and Welfare (THL) gives permission to use the data in OSM, provided they are listed as a data source on openstreetmap.org/copyright.

 ### Import ###

 Goal is to use the service provider information available from the registry (**name, address, provider type: social/healthcare**), geocode the addresses to coordinates, transform the data to JSOM format and import the set to OSM.